noah-nuebling/mf-xcloc-editor/README.md

 - Can be controlled and navigated completely via the keyboard.
 - Shift-Return enters a newline, for the ChatGPT users.
 (But Option-Return is also supported)
 - .xcloc file automatically saves on every edit so users don't have to manually save and no data will be lost.
+- Small size – can be shipped in a bundle with your .xcloc files.
 - Window and column resizing is better than in Xcode
 - Text-substitutions can be turned off.
     (E.g. smart-quotes, or "omw" -> "on my way".
 These always auto re-enable in Xcode.)